peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public string ToEngineeringString();

-Converts this value to an extended decimal, then returns the value of that decimal's ToEngineeringString method.
+Converts this value to an arbitrary-precision decimal number, then returns the value of that decimal's ToEngineeringString method.

 <b>Returns:</b>